-While verbal aggression can be accommodated, physical aggression should never ever be ignored.
+While verbal aggression can be tolerated, physical aggression should never be ignored.
 Make sure you protect yourself and/or others who could be harmed.
 Remove items that could be used as weapons.
-Call your physician immediately and, if necessary, call 911 for help.
+Call your physician immediately and, if it’s an emergency, call 911 for help.
 It is sometimes necessary to have an individual hospitalized if aggressive behavior is consistent or dangerous.
 However, if it’s not dangerous or overly aggressive, restraining them will likely only increase their anxiety.

-As stated before, individuals who suffer from Dementia reside in their own state of reality.
-They fill holes in their memory with stories that are untrue but make sense to them.
+As stated before, individuals with dementia may reside in their own realm of reality.
+They might compensate for gaps in their memory with false stories that only make sense to them.
 Because of their false beliefs (delusions), it is not unusual for them to become paranoid.
 They may believe that you are poisoning them, keeping them captive, or may not even be who you say you are.
 While a natural reaction might be to tell them that they are wrong, that is not always the best reaction.
 Do not take offense, do not argue, and let them tell you what they are thinking.
 No matter how incredulous their story may be, acknowledge what they are saying without judgment in a simple, straightforward way.
 Remember, what they are experiencing is real to them.
 Try not to take these paranoid delusions personally.

-- Do not argue or deny what they are seeing, hearing or smelling.
+- Do not argue or deny what they are seeing, hearing, or smelling.

 - Finally, if the hallucinations appear suddenly and are not relenting, call the physician, as this can also be a sign of a medical problem such as a urinary tract infection.

 Many years ago, I convinced a geriatric psychiatrist to occasionally accompany me when I made home visits to clients we shared.
 Edith was a charming 90- year old with mild cognitive impairment who was being treated for depression.
 At the time, she was managing her disease in her Berkeley apartment with supportive services such as Meals on Wheels, and transportation and visits from church members.
 Her medication was adjusted after she reported a problem with sleep.
 She started complaining about a man outside, watching her every night.
 During our visit, Dr. T and I both walked in the bedroom, opened the blinds, and looked out through the canvas awning only to find the view blocked by a large tree.
 There was no place someone could actually look in.
 While we didn’t comment, she was perceptive enough to realize our disbelief and dropped down onto her bed, frustrated.
 I sat down next to her, and we chatted while Dr. T was in the kitchen.
 I turned toward the window and stopped short.
-I immediately had the Doctor come in and sit down and suggested he look out of one of the small uncovered windows above the blinds.
+I immediately had the doctor come in and sit down and suggested he look out of one of the small uncovered windows above the blinds.
 Through that view one could clearly see that the fraternity porch had an “appropriated” Ronald McDonald (wearing a negligee, no less) standing on the roof above the lighted doorway.
 There was no doubt that after getting in bed at night, and without her glasses, she could see him.